dev-aditya/LaTeX-template/README.md

-# Latex Template
+# LaTeX Template
-My latex template for notes and weekly maths assignments.
+My LaTeX template for notes and weekly maths assignments.
 Some code snippets taken from stackexchange.

+## Overleaf

+Now you can access the template through [Overleaf](https://www.overleaf.com/latex/templates/latex-fancy-book/gpkbpjmhjsqf) now.
+I hope it servers you well. :smile: